Passenger dead, drivers hospitalized after wrong-way collision in Davis County | Gephardt Daily

 WOODS CROSS, Utah, March 17, 2024 (Gephardt Daily) — A passenger is dead and two drivers have been hospitalized after a wrong-way, head-on collision Sunday in Davis County.

-A Toyota Camry was headed north on Legacy Highway at about 6:30 a.m. when it was struck by a Chevy Impala traveling the wrong way on the highway, Cpl.
+A Toyota Camry was headed north on Legacy Parkway at about 6:30 a.m. when it was struck by a Chevy Impala traveling the wrong way on the highway, Cpl.
 Luis Silva, Utah Highway Patrol, told Gephardt Daily.

 “The Impala was traveling the wrong direction and collided into the Camry,” Silva said.
 “Both the drivers are transported to the hospital and the passenger of the red Chevy suffered from fatal injuries.”